BillyWoods/Narrowband-SDR/fx2fw/gpif_48mhz_spi/README.md

 	* Generate a 48MHz clock for the SPI bus (see the IFCLK)
 	* Generate an nCS signal compliant with the MAX19777's usage of the CS line (see the CTL lines)
 	* Capture 8 data input lines, read on every rising edge of the 48MHz clock (see the FD lines)
-	* Present the FX2LP FIFO buffers over USB
+	* Setup the USB endpoint side of the FIFO buffers

 Notes below pulled from datasheet "AN66806 - Getting Started With EZ-USB FX2LP GPIF".
 Emphasis added.